 Visit the Karnak Temple Complex

-Built to honor the gods Amun, Mut, and Khonsu, Karnak is considered to be one of the most important places of worship in the Egyptian Empire.
+Built to honor the gods Amun, Mut, and Khonsu, Karnak is one of the most important religious sites in history.

 Located in Luxor, on the east bank of the river Nile, Karnak was built from around 2055 BC to about 100 AD.
 The complex earned the title of UNESCO World Heritage Site thousands of years later, in 1979.